-Where diet feeding is practised, try to locate the feed storage areas close by, i.e. grass/maize silage pits, the concentrate storage area, protein balance storage depot and the molasses dispenser.
-Loading, mixing and dispensing should be completed in 15 to 18 minutes.
-Extra wide silage faces can lead to wastage especially with non-sheer equipment.
+Where diet feeding is practised, try to locate the feed storage areas close together, i.e. grass/maize silage pits, the concentrate storage area, protein balance storage depot and the molasses dispenser.

 Clean and soiled water

-The volume of soiled water produced in the average yard is as large as the amount of slurry, i.e., about 0.31m3/cow/week (70 galls).
+The volume of soiled water produced in the average yard is as large as the amount of slurry, i.e., about 0.34m3/cow/week (75 gallons).